ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Experiments

+Success rate, \ie, successful completion of all goal conditions within a single episode, requires numerous actions to be taken and several subgoals to be completed successfully.
+Considering the task complexity and the number of actions required to complete each goal condition, our results offer promising and encouraging insights.
+Both \modelname variants demonstrate their generalization ability by achieving improvements on the unseen test split, encompassing rooms that were not part of the training data. \modelname w/E exhibits significant improvements in unseen environments, with a relative performance gain of $15.15\%$ in goal-condition success rate (GC) and $16.33\%$ in success rate (SR).
+Similarly, \modelname w/G shows considerable improvements in unseen environments, with a relative performance gain of $15.15\%$ in GC and $4.08\%$ in SR. Apart from these performance improvements, our work is among the first to introduce open-ended questions in embodied environments beyond simple navigation, paving the way for future research in task-driven interactive embodied QA.

+To further demonstrate the benefits of enabling an \textsc{ACTIONER} agent to ask questions when encountering confusion and improve performance through effective feedback, we extend our methodology to other types of \textsc{ACTIONERs}, specifically the HELPER~\cite{sarch2023open} model, by integrating a question-answering (QA) module.
+Our results, detailed in Appendix \ref{app:helper}, indicate that task-driven QA boosts HELPER's performance, suggesting that the proposed QA feedback mechanisms are potentially beneficial and adaptable across a variety of \textsc{ACTIONER} frameworks.

-We conduct ablation studies to investigate the effectiveness of different types of questions: (1) \textit{Oracle QA}: template-based oracle questions, (2) \textit{Generated QA}: free-form model-generated questions, (3) \textit{Combined QA}: the combination of \textit{Oracle QA} and \textit{Generated QA}.
+\textbf{Effect of Types of Questions:} We conduct ablation studies to investigate the effectiveness of different types of questions: (1) {Oracle QA}: template-based oracle questions, (2) {Generated QA}: free-form model-generated questions, (3) {Combined QA}: the combination of Oracle and {Generated QA}.
 In Table \ref{table:ablaQ}, we report the performance of \modelname w/E and \modelname w/G when the agent is only allowed to ask one type of question.
 The results show that both the model with template-based oracle QAs (\modelname ~--~ Oracle QA) and the model with free-form model-generated QAs (\modelname ~--~ Generated QA) outperform the baseline model.
 We also observe that either the variation with the model-generated QAs (\modelname ~--~ Generated QA) or the model that combines both oracle and model-generated QAs (\modelname ~--~ Combined QA) achieve the best performance on most metrics for the unseen test split.
-This indicates the effectiveness of the proposed \textsc{QA Generator} that combines template-based with free-form questions.
+This indicates the effectiveness of combining template-based with free-form questions.